 - Euronav NV

-- Frontline Ltd.
+- Frontline Ltd

 - Odfjell SE

-- Scorpio Tankers Inc.
+- Scorpio Tankers Inc

-- Teekay Corporation
+- Teekay Corp

-- Tsakos Energy Navigation Ltd.
+- Tsakos Energy Navigation Limited

 This section provides a structured overview of the report, outlining key chapters and topics covered for easy reference in our Marine Oil Transport market comprehensive research report.